 Firstly, what are dual interest rates?
 Economists love obscuring important policy innovations with (often inaccurate) semantics.
 So let’s make this clear.
 As Martin Sandbu points out, central banks have always had more than one interest rate.
 Typically, they have an interest rate which they pay on bank deposits held at the central bank, and a rate at which banks can borrow electronic cash (‘reserves’) from them – often at ‘punitive’ rates.
 Typically we pay little attention to these different rates, because policy has a single goal – to influence money market interest rates, which are the benchmark for lending and deposit rates throughout the economy, and influence asset prices.
 For technical reasons the effective policy rate can vary, but at any point in time, there is typically only one.
 In the Eurozone it is currently the ‘deposit rate’, in the US it is the ‘fed funds target rate’.

-‘Dual interest rates’ refers to a policy where the central bank specifically tries to seprately target an interest rate on bank lending and the interest rate on bank deposits.
+‘Dual interest rates’ refers to a policy where the central bank tries to separately target an interest rate on bank lending and the interest rate on bank deposits.
 The traditional constellation of rates does not attempt to do this.
 Why does this matter?
 A single interest rate policy – one aimed at targeting money market interest rates or bond yields – has ambiguous economic consequences.
 This is at the heart of the problem with negative interest rates.
 In a single rate world, a decline in interest rates leaves the net income of the private sector unchanged – for every borrower who has higher disposable income because interest rates have declined, there is a deposit holder who has lower interest income.
 In reality, this is complicated by taxes, and financial intermediation, but the essential point holds (Warren Mosler makes a similar point, here, regarding the effects of QE).